stuartsierra/need/README.md

 Examples
 --------

-To load namespace without referring any symbols:
+To load a namespace without referring any symbols:

     (need clojure.contrib.io)